The past 24 hours have seen reports on a variety of subjects, some trivial,

 Councillor Francis reeled off a long list of local Covid statistics, both good and bad, and thanked everyone from vaccine scientists to vaccination volunteers but majored on the NHS staff who had been in the front line.

 Councillor Nicola Taylor (Labour, Erith) seconded the Amendment, concentrating on the Government’s many mistakes, “the pay cut” for NHS staff and skirting around the Government’s alleged contract corruption.
-All the suspect statistics like 150,000 Covid deaths were trotted out; it was not the way to win friends in Tory ranks.
+All the usual statistics like 150,000 Covid deaths were trotted out; it was not the way to win friends in Tory ranks.

 Councillor Borella’s (Labour, Slade Green and North End) similar contribution was more measured and Councillor Ogundayo’s (Labour, Thamesmead East) possibly even more so.